-There’s never been a better time to start a scalable, profitable service business!
+There’s never been a better time to start a mobile service business!

 If you’ve been wondering how to start a service business, consider these growing industries:

-Whether it’s a haircut or drywall patch-up, people will always need services performed.
+Whether it’s a haircut or drywall patch-up, people will always need in-home services performed.

 If you’re a beautician who believes in providing personalized, convenient services, then starting a mobile beauty business may be for you!

 Did you know that in traditional beauty salons, up to 80% of revenue goes towards operating the store?
 While you’ll have to consider a budget for gas and transportation, going mobile means you save money on rent, utility bills, and salon upkeep.

 Taking your business mobile means you can offer in-home services, further enhancing an already personalized experience.
 It also eliminates long wait times and unnecessary check-ins.

 The startup cost of a brick and mortar beauty salon can range from $40,000 to $250,000, which does not include basic equipment or tools.